mki1967/mki3d-data/README.md

 side by side with `mki3d-data` repository.

-The listing of data folders contains the links displayed as `(raw dir)` with the access to raw directory listings, where you can find index files `INDEX_MKI3D_8000.html` prepared for your work with local server and the apps from the local clone of `https://github.com/mki1967/mki3d`.
+The listing of data folders contains the links displayed as `(raw dir)` with the access to raw directory listings, where you can find index files `INDEX_MKI3D_8000.html` prepared for your work with the local server and the apps from your clone of `https://github.com/mki1967/mki3d`.

 (Make the updates of your clone of `https://github.com/mki1967/mki3d` by `git pull` commands in the `master` branch.)